Welcome to the Abingdon Music Festival!

 Aware that teachers and participants have not favoured the venue-availability-enforced earlier timing of the Festival over the past couple of years, the decision has been taken to move the Festival back to dates after the October school half-term.

-Provisional dates will be:
+Dates will be:

 PIANO classes: Friday 7 – Sunday 9 November